mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![A piece of colored replaceable tape is my favorite tool for marking pivotal events.](images/alberto-brandolini/Pivotal_events_shaded.png)

-It actually doesn't matter to pick the right ones, so I often keep this discussion short.
+It doesn't matter to pick the right ones, so I often keep this discussion short.
 I look for 4-5 candidate events that seem to fit that role.
-Mostly in order to sort out the internal events faster.
+Mostly to sort out the internal events faster.
+We can still improve the model later, if needed.

 After highlighting pivotal events, sorting becomes a lot faster inside the boundaries, and a more sophisticated structure starts to emerge.